solo-system/solo-system.github.io/documentation/power/index.md

 ### What about a calendar mode if I don't want 24/7 recording (to save power)?

 Good question.
-There is currently no calendar mode, because the underlying Raspberry Pi miniPC doesn't use any less power if it stops recording audio.
+There is currently no calendar mode, because the underlying Raspberry Pi doesn't use any less power if it stops recording audio.
 Disappointingly, it lacks good low-power state to hibernate into.